Sam’s Story With Depression in Ministry

 Yet this tension is not a major theme in the pastoral epistles.
 Could it be that we are asking too much of our pastors?
 Could it be that, as pastors, we are seeking to get things out of ministry that we should not get and therefore make choices that potentially harm our families?
 This tension between family and ministry robs pastoral ministry of its joy, and its seeming insurmountability is a sure set up for depression.

-Depression in Ministry Setup #3: Fear of Man
+3. Fear of Man

 The very public nature of pastoral ministry makes it fertile soil for this temptation.
 I know what it’s like to be all too aware of the critical person’s responses to me as I preach on a Sunday morning.
 I also know the temptation of thinking of what would win that person as I am preparing the sermon!